 According to Mayku’s research, the problem is financial.
 Some 13% of Brits would love to scale up and launch a creative business but they lack the resources to do so.
-Here’s hoping the Government’s announcement of £1.57 billion in funding for the arts sector will boost all of the creative sector, right down to the individual artists, designers, makers and bakers.
+Here’s hoping the Government’s announcement of £1.57 billion in funding for the arts sector will boost all of the creative sectors, right down to the individual artists, designers, makers, and bakers.

-The survey asked more than 2,000 people about their creative endeavours.
-It seems kitchen creatives rule, with 9% of those surveyed keen to launch a food, baking or cookery business.
-Scotland, Wales and the West Midlands are home to the nation’s foodies, with 14%, 13% and 13% of respondents citing a desire to have a full-time business in this sector.
+The survey asked more than 2,000 people about their creative endeavors.
+It seems kitchen creatives rule, with 9% of those surveyed keen to launch a food, baking, or cookery business.
+Scotland, Wales, and the West Midlands are home to the nation’s foodies, with 14%, 13%, and 13% of respondents citing a desire to have a full-time business in this sector.

 Google searches for painting as a hobby peaked in the week of April 5, 2020, nearly three times higher than pre-lockdown search figures.
 The Mayku research reflects this: 5% of respondents said they would love to pursue visual arts as a full-time career.